jedevc/bhamcal/README.md

 ## License

-Like [timetable-converter][timetable-converter], this project is licensed under the GPLv3.
+Like [OnlineBhamTimetableConverter][timetable-converter], this project is licensed under the GPLv3.
 Enjoy! :tada:

 [timetable-converter]: https://github.com/tomhmoses/OnlineBhamTimetableConverter